Netcracker/KubeMarine/documentation/Installation.md

 **Note**: When containerd is used, `crictl` binary is also installed and configured as required.

-Alternatively, it is possible to use docker as a container runtime for kubernetes by setting `docker` value for `containerRuntime` parameter.
+Alternatively, it is possible to use docker as a container runtime for Kubernetes by setting `docker` value for `containerRuntime` parameter.
 When docker is used as a container runtime, it is possible to additionally define the `dockerConfig` section, which contains the parameters passed to `daemon.json`, for example: